RVCA: Etymology

-The logotype for RVCA portrays the letter A without a crossbar, resembling an uppercase lambda (Λ).
+The name RVCA is pronounced “rew-kah,” rather than as the individual letters R-V-C-A. The logotype for RVCA portrays the letter A without a crossbar, resembling an uppercase lambda (Λ).
 The name resembles the Greek ρούχα (uppercase: ΡΟὙΧΑ; /el/) which means 'clothes' in English.
 The RVCA logo is based on the two chevrons, the V & the A, representing the brand's ethos "The Balance of Opposites" as stated by RVCA founder PM Tenore.

 History

-RVCA was founded in 1999 by Pat Tenore and Conan Hayes, a professional surfer from Hawaii.
+RVCA was founded in 2001 by Pat Tenore and Conan Hayes, a professional surfer from Hawaii.
 Billabong purchased RVCA in July 2010, and then Boardriders acquired Billabong in 2018, taking ownership of RVCA, Element, Von Zipper, and XCEL.